76 degrees at 6:30. As muggy as it gets around here.

 68 degrees.
 9:14am it started to rain.

 "Stronger, Higher, Faster!" is the 2004 Olympics motto.
-Reports of problems in the suburbs of Fisher cats attacking people's pets.
+Reports of problems in the suburbs of fisher cats attacking people's pets.
 Brick pillars are going up at the ends of the new black metal fence along the front of Gateway Village.
+I buy reference books and then read them from cover to cover.

 Former Election Commissioner James (Deezer) Sullivan called looking for Paul Caron, then apologized for calling the wrong number.
 Bob Collamore is running ads in the paper in his race against Gale Candaras.
 State Rep. Cheryl Rivera is having a fundraiser at Stephanie's Restaurant in Chicopee.
 Frank Buntin was on the news complaining about the Control Board being all whites.